TypeScript

 You can use the fork-ts-checker-webpack-plugin to perform TypeScript type checking during compilation.
 However, it's important to note that TypeScript's type checking can be time-consuming, especially for larger projects.
 This means that the time required for type checking may exceed the build time of Rspack itself.

-If you are using the plugin in development mode, it won’t block the build and you can continue with the build process.
-However, in build mode, the plugin will block the build until the type checking is complete.
+If you are using the plugin in development mode, it won't block the build and you can continue with the build process.
+However, in build mode, the plugin will block the build until the type checking is complete which may lead to longer build times.

 Based on your actual needs, you should decide whether to enable this plugin.
 If the type checking process becomes a bottleneck in your build process, we recommend using TypeScript's incremental build feature.
 This feature can greatly speed up the type checking process by only analyzing the changed files since the last build.